joanshen0508/Deep-Semantic-Face-Deblurring/readme.md

 The whole testing datasets have been released on our project website https://sites.google.com/site/ziyishenmi/cvpr18_face_deblur

-The training data including the images and blur kernels have also been released.
+The blur kernel for training our model is also been released.

 If you want test our method on your own face data, please align your face data fisrtly.